Akash-ninja/burger-builder/README.md

 # Burger-Builder-App

-This project display a beatiful burger Order placing web app in which you can -
+This project display a beautiful burger Order placing web app in which you can -

 * Add and Remove ingredients.
 * See the Total price.